Clustering Via Finite Nonparametric ICA Mixture Models: The NSMM--ICA Algorithm

 \section{The NSMM--ICA Algorithm}

 Here, we derive an iterative algorithm for solving the main problem of minimizing Equation~(\ref{eq:OptimizationProblemICA}).
-The algorithm is based on the MM framework, which stands for majorization-minimization \citep{hunter2004tutorial} and which involves constructing and minimizing an alternative to the $\ell({\bf e},\mathsf{A})$ function at each iteration.
+The algorithm is based on the MM framework, which stands for majorization-minimization \cite{hunter2004tutorial} and which involves constructing and minimizing an alternative to the $\ell({\bf e},\mathsf{A})$ function with respect to ${\bf e}$ and $\mathsf{A}$ at each iteration.